In-Class#

 Test your code with n = 27, which should stop after 111 steps, and and n = 127, which should stop after 46 steps.

-Problem 4.13: Rabbit population#
+Problem 4.13: Rabbit Population#

 We assume that baby rabbits reach child age after 1 month, and child rabbits reach adult age after 1 month.
 Each adult creates \(k\) baby rabbits every month.
 (Equivalently, we could say that each adult pair creates \(2k\) rabbits.)
 Therefore, we model the population growth of rabbits as: